joyce/leadership/howtojoyce.md

 # How To Joyce

 Hello!

 My name is Joyce and I am an engineering manager.

 Here is a how-to guide to help you understand my motivations and how I work.
 My hope is that this will help you navigate the potentially confusing paths of communication that can occur.

-Would love to hear from you if you have any feedback or suggestions on how this can be even more helpful to you.

 ## My Values